High Water Quality Standards

 Do You Know the Source of Your Water?

 There are eight potential sources of water for Ojai Water System (OWS).
 Groundwater is pumped from the Ojai Valley Groundwater Basin through six wells located in the town of Ojai.
 The groundwater basin is recharged from a collection of local drainage basins, streams and creeks, as well as natural percolation from rain, agriculture, and domestic use.
 The water system has the ability to supplement supplies with treated water purchased from CMWD.
 CMWD water is a blend of ground water and surface water.
 The surface water comes from Lake Casitas, located near the junction of Highway 150 and Santa Ana Road.
 The ground water is drawn from the Mira Monte Well, located in Mira Monte.
 Most of the watershed is federally protected to limit contamination of the lake.
 For additional protection, we inspect the watershed on a regular basis.
 For more information, you may review the 2013 Source Water Assessment for each groundwater well serving the OWS.
-For the CMWD sources, the Watershed Sanitary Survey 2016 update, and the 2002 Mira Monte Well Drinking Water Source Assessment are also available available our main office in Oak View, CA, at 1055 Ventura Avenue.
+For the CMWD sources, the Watershed Sanitary Survey 2016 update, and the 2002 Mira Monte Well Drinking Water Source Assessment are also available available by calling (805) 649-2251.
 The OWS groundwater well sources are considered most vulnerable to one or more of the following possible contaminating activities.
 Contaminants associated with the following activities have not been detected in the water supply: permitted discharges; (National Pollutant Discharge Elimination System/waste discharge requirements) low density septic systems; agricultural and irrigation wells.
 The CMWD Lake Casitas source is considered to be most vulnerable to the following activities not associated with any detected contaminants: boat services (repair and refinishing), petroleum pipelines, and recreation.
 There have been no contaminants detected in the water supply.
 However, the lake is still vulnerable to activities located near this major source of our drinking water.
 The potential sources of contaminants include private sewage disposal systems; livestock and wildlife grazing; limited pesticide and herbicide use; activities in the surrounding recreation area; unauthorized dumping; limited growth of new homes or urban areas; traffic accidents; and spills.
 The CMWD Mira Monte well is considered to be most vulnerable to the use of fertilizers and animal grazing, which raise nitrate levels in the water.
 In addition, the Mira Monte Well may be vulnerable to activities associated with an urban environment.
 However, these activities have not resulted in contamination of the well.

 Influences on Your Water Quality